My Dinner

 Instructions

-• Add the flour, butter, vanilla sugar, salt to a bowl.
-Pour over the yeast mixture and knead to a thick dough with a stand or hand mixer.
-Add the egg yolks one by one.
-Then knead the dough for about 5 minutes.
+• Add the flour, butter, vanilla sugar and salt to a large bowl.
+Pour over the yeast mixture and knead with a stand or hand mixer.
+Add the egg yolks one by one and continue kneading for 5 minutes until you have a smooth, elastic dough.
+Place in a lightly greased bowl, cover with a kitchen towel and leave to rise for 60 minutes.

 • Place the balls on a lined baking tray and cover with a tea towel.
 Leave to rise for a further 30 minutes.